Finding any given 2-factor in sparse pseudorandom graphs efficiently: A proof of Theorem

 We will match the remaining $t/8$ $(\ell/2)$-chains with the $\ell$-chains.
 We start with using $\ell$-chains in $\cD_1$, $\cD_2$ and recursively find triangles traversing one $(\ell/2)$-chain and one $\ell$-chain in $\cD_1$, one $\ell$-chain in $\cD_2$.
 That is, as long as there exists a vertex $v$ in one of the `unmatched' chains that sends more than $\eps p t \ell$ edges to the unused removable vertices in both $\cD_1$ and $\cD_2$, then we pick an edge (whose existence is asserted by~\eqref{eq:EML2}) from these neighbourhoods, namely, a triangle containing $v$.
 Note that when we stop, the vertices remaining unmatched have degree at most $\eps p t \ell$ to the unused removable vertices of either in $\cD_1$ or $\cD_2$.
 Note that there are still roughly half of the chains in $\cD_1$ and $\cD_2$ left, which contain at least $(\ell+1) \cdot t/8$ removable vertices in both $\cD_1$ and $\cD_2$.
 Thus, by~\eqref{eq:lambda} there are at most $\lambda$ vertices that send low degree to either of them, namely, at most $2\lambda/\ell$ $(\ell/2)$-chains are left unmatched.
 Now we can proceed to match the chains greedily by $\cD_3$ and $\cD_4$.
 This is possible because each time we match a chain, we consume $\ell+1$ removable vertices from $\cD_3$ and $\cD_4$, respectively, and so in total this will consume at most $(\ell+1)(2\lambda/\ell) = 2\lambda(1+1/\ell)$ removable vertices, which is much less than $\eps p t \ell$.

 For the running time, note that we used~\cite[Lemma 3.2]{Nen18} in the proof, but the desired chains can be constructed by depth-first search, which can be done in polynomial time.
-We also used~\cite[Lemma 2.4]{Nen18} to claim the existence of a triangle, but we can then find this triangle by brute-force searching the neighbourhood of a vertex, in time $O(p^2 n^3)$.
-Finally, it takes time $O(n^3)$ to decide which $v$ to use and $O(p^2 n^2)$ to find the triangle containing $v$.
-Thus, the greedy process can be done in time $O(n^4)$. \end{proof}
+We also used~\cite[Lemma 2.4]{Nen18} to claim the existence of a triangle, but we can find this triangle by brute-force searching the neighbourhood of a vertex.
+Finally, it takes polynomial time to decide which $v$ to use and to find the triangle containing $v$. \end{proof}